Why do so many people from around the world want to move to little old Norway?

 Norway is very liberal when it comes to LGBT rights.
 Same-sex marriage, adoption, and IVF/assisted insemination treatments for lesbian couples have been legal since 2009.

 Outside of the cities, Norway is mostly very rugged terrain.
 From north to south, the scenery is spectacular and Norwegians make the most of it.
 Many own or have access to cabins in the mountains or on coastal islands.

 They constitute the very core of Norwegian recreation but are often very basic, with simple bunk beds and no running water or electricity.
 They are used as weekend getaways for family and friends, and shelter for long, multi-day ski trips.

 On a per head basis, Norwegian expenditure on healthcare is the highest in the world.
 Every resident of Norway has the right to access healthcare services, and although treatment is not free, there is an annual limit on how much any one individual has to pay for healthcare.

-Many foreigners find it difficult to make good friends with locals, so instead form social circles with other foreigners.
-While it can be challenging to break into a Norwegian circle, it is an important step to integrating into society.
+Many foreigners find it difficult to easily make friends with locals, and instead form social circles with other foreigners.
+While it can be challenging to break into a Norwegian circle, it is an important step towards long-term happiness.

 Read more about the downsides of moving to Norway.